-Many homeowners are shocked, after major damage, to find that their insurance policy doesn't pay for all or even most of their loss -- or in the worst case, that the type of damage they suffered falls under an exclusion to their coverage.
+Many homeowners are shocked, particularly after major damage, to find that their insurance policy doesn't pay for all or even most of their loss.
+In the worst case, the type of damage they suffer might even fall under an exclusion to their coverage.
 To prevent this from happening to you, review your homeowners' insurance policy and check that the types of losses covered and the amounts of coverage meet your needs.

 A standard homeowners' insurance policy includes:

 Review the details and amounts of both hazard and liability coverage in your homeowners' insurance policy using the guidance below.
 Then, make any necessary adjustments by contacting your insurance representative or shopping around for a better or cheaper deal.
-(For an overview of homeowners' insurance, see Nolo's article Homeowners' Insurance: What You Need to Know.)
+(For an overview, see Homeowners' Insurance: What You Need to Know.)

 The list of damage and disasters commonly covered by hazard insurance is surprisingly long: physical damage to your property and its contents caused by fire and smoke, wind, hail, lightning, explosions, volcanoes, riots and vandalism, theft, water damage, and similar events.

-Nevertheless, that list doesn't cover everything that could happen.
+Nevertheless, this list doesn't cover everything that could happen to your home or involving its inhabitants.
 Check the boilerplate section of your policy called "exclusions."
-Flooding and earthquakes are commonly excluded from coverage -- even though many homeowners assume otherwise.
+Flooding and earthquakes are commonly excluded from coverage; even though many homeowners assume otherwise.
 It's also typical for policies to exclude damage caused by mudslides, police activity, power outages, sewer backups, dry rot, or vermin, among other things.

 Let's take the most unlikely (but scary) scenario: A fire or other hazard destroys your house or makes it unlivable.
 You might expect your insurance company to pay for it to be rebuilt, or restored to just what it was before, but what will actually happen depends on the terms of your policy.